 The dish hilt is a late form which is inherited by the smallsword, and which is much like an abbreviated cup hilt.
 It features instead of the full cup a round dish, sat symmetrically on top of the hilt and giving good protection to the hand from straight on; less so from the sides.

-As for its management, notwithstanding the above assertions by user Zaf, it is almost entirely focused on the thrust, and Capo Ferro, for instance, admonishes his reader that »for every cut there is a swifter thrust«.
+As for its management, notwithstanding the above assertions by user Zaf, it is almost entirely focused on the thrust, and Capo Ferro, to quote just one source, admonishes his reader that »for every cut there is a swifter thrust«.
 Not only was the rapier originally developed to serve in just this way, the blade geometry of the typical specimen makes it almost entirely necessary, because it makes it impossible to cut with effective speed and power.
 It is true that there is some significant danger in this, because although a successful thrust to the head or torso is almost invariably lethal, it has little stopping power except in the unlikely event that it kills instantly, and the opponent might easily kill one back if one is not well-guarded.
 For that reason there is a great deal of subtlety and skill involved in the use of the rapier, and it is a veritable art.
 The chief exponents of the art can be divided broadly into three schools, to wit, the Italian, the French, and the Spanish; and among all of them the laurel goes by general acclamation to the Italian Salvator Fabris, fencing-master to the Danish king, whose treatise was first published in 1606 and who may have moonlighted as an assassin.

 There is a myth in regard to the art and use of the rapier, which likely springs from the later smallsword, that it is a light weapon suited to the dexterous, an idea which often sees the rapier placed in the hands of quick, sneaky thief-types and women; this, however, is not only inaccurate, but the exact opposite of the real state of things to a degree almost unexampled outside of young-Earth creationism.
 Rapiers are no lighter than other swords — nearly all one-handed swords of all periods are of roughly the same weight, in fact: 1-1.2 kg — and the extended guard in which they are held places a comparatively heavy strain on the muscles of the forearm and shoulder, so that, in fact, I know of no other sword which requires as much arm strength to use effectively.
 Rather, for the weak fencer I would advise use of the longsword, the basket-hilt broadsword, or the aforementioned smallsword, the social successor of the rapier, which really is very light and quick and is the weapon whose use modern sport fencing simulates.